-Of the total demand of 56 units at price ₹ 22, only 16 units will be supplied by the dominant firm and the remaining part of the market, i.e., 56 - 16 = 40, will be shared by the five small firms.
+Of the total demand of 56 units at price 22, only 16 units will be supplied by the dominant firm and the remaining part of the market, i.e., 56 - 16 = 40, will be shared by the five small firms.

 (c) The Barometric price leadership: Another form of price leadership is barometric price leadership.
 In this form, a firm initiates well publicized changes in price that are generally followed by the rival firms.
 This kind of price leadership may not necessarily come from the largest firm of the industry.
 The barometric firm is, however, supposed to have a better knowledge of the prevailing market conditions and has an ability to predict them more precisely than any of its competitors.
 These qualities of the barometric firm should have been established and recognized over time by the rival firms.
 The firm having the qualifications of price leadership is regarded as a barometer which reflects the changes in business conditions and environment of the industry.
-The price changes announced by the barometric firm serve as a barometer of changes in demand and supply conditions in the market.
+The price changes in business conditions and environment of the industry.
+The market and supply conditions in the market.